cdsiren/Future-Of/_posts/check-eligibility.md

 The revenue funnel for creators begins with web2 social distribution.
 The goal is to convert the greatest percentage of your social impressions into paying customers.
 Every tool built for the cultural markets\* exists between these bounds and crypto’s value is principally at the bottom of the funnel.
 NFTs certainly can introduce creators to new audiences; however, the demonstrated 10x value is more efficient monetization.
 Improved flow of funds and the ability to capture value parallel to content releases via the wisdom of crowds promises to revolutionize the cultural markets.

-In the bear market, bottom funnel monetization via NFTs has become significantly more difficult as [speculative returns have plummeted](https://dune.com/rchen8/opensea), eroding a principal collector motivation, and collectors have less surplus income.
+In the bear market, bottom funnel monetization via NFTs has become significantly more difficult as **[speculative returns have plummeted](https://dune.com/rchen8/opensea)**, eroding a principal collector motivation, and collectors have less surplus income.
 With fan-to-paying fan conversion deteriorating, many creators are intelligently revisiting the top of their funnels.

 Something we have believed at Decent since the beginning is that established social networks are poised to remain the primary distribution channel, but blockchain applications will become the financial rails.  _Each will capitalize on their comparative advantages to open new frontiers._  **The most pivotal step for creators using crypto is converting as many web2 impressions to addressable wallets as possible**.
 This is important because, today, creators principally earn as a derivative of platforms’ or intermediaries, boxed into their business models.
 Fans with wallets enables creators to monetize their work in real-time, completely autonomously.
 Autonomous monetization is extremely important; I will cover why in separate posts - _is Spotify the limiting function or force multiplier for an artist’s income_?